Skip to Main Content

 American Jewish Historical Society Highlights

 This collection contains Hebrew, Yiddish and English sheet music compositions, programs, playbills, photos, and reviews, with files related to the operas "The Golem" and "The Thief and the Hangman" and the musical "Great to Be Alive."
 Ellstein was a songwriter, composer, conductor, and director of the American Yiddish theater.
-He sang at the Metropolitan Opera Children's chorus and was awarded a scholarship to The Julliard School.
-He was a well-known accompanist to stars of the Yiddish theater.
-He composed over thirty scores for Yiddish theater and film and more than 500 songs.
-Ellstein was also involved in Yiddish radio, hosting regular programs on WEVD for Yiddish folk music, theatrical music, and cantorial and liturgical music.
+He sang at the Metropolitan Opera Children's chorus, was awarded a scholarship to The Julliard School, and was a well-known accompanist to stars of the Yiddish theater.
+He composed over 30 scores for Yiddish theater and film and 500+ songs.
+Ellstein was also involved in Yiddish radio, hosting programs on WEVD for Yiddish folk music, theatrical music, and cantorial and liturgical music.
 He wrote and arranged English music for Broadway, radio, tv, popular music, and films.

 Organized under the the National Jewish Welfare Board, the Council provides cultural programming through music, music reviews, lectures, bibliographies, an annual Jewish Music Festival, and Jewish Week and Month.
 They created a bridge between Israeli and American Jewish music.
 Within the collection are articles, lectures, bibliographies, recording reviews, minutes, Jewish Music Festival material, handbooks, activity and progress reports, promotional flyers, programming manuals, a manual on Ernest Bloch's music, and a 1949 Jewish songster.